Make Video Conference Calls More Personal In 60 Seconds Or Less

 Part of what makes face-to-face meetings so effective in building relationships is the fact that, when meeting in-person, most of us have a natural tendency to look the other person in the eyes.

-So instead, train yourself to treat your webcam as the other person’s eyes.
-Gaze softly at the lens of your webcam and you’re going to deliver a much more natural, comfortable experience to the other person.
+With these easy steps, you’re going to deliver a much more natural, comfortable experience to the other person.

 Here’s why: When you hold eye contact with someone, you make them feel known, heard, and respected.
 This causes them to perceive you as a great listener.
 And, outside of the art of 100% follow-through, few things build trust as effectively as making someone feel heard.